 2. Ricky Martin

-Ricky Martin was born Enrique Martin Morales in Puerto Rico and began his career as a performer and entertainer in elementary school.
-His good looks and charisma won him roles in commercials by the age of 9, and he joined the boy band Menudo at 11 years old.
+King of Latin pop Ricky Martin was born Enrique Martin Morales in Puerto Rico and began his career as a performer and entertainer at the young age of 11.

-He has since become one of the best-selling Hispanic artists in history, selling over 70 million albums and earning him the title “King of Latin Pop.”
+He has since become one of the best-selling Hispanic artists in history, selling over 70 million albums and earning over 200 awards and a Hollywood Star of Fame.

 3. Enrique Iglesias